khushi06/mudita/Quick-Start-Guide.md

     * set simianarmy.chaos.ASG.monkey-target.probability=1.0

 * **Note:** The simianarmy.chaos.leashed=true setting should still be set, this will run Chaos Monkey in a test-only mode, no terminations will be done.
+To see what the configuration options mean you can check out [Configuration](Configuration).

 * Run the gradle jetty server to start up ChaosMonkey
 ```shell